josipmusa/jaica-client/README.md

 # AI Coding Assistant - Frontend

-A clean and professional chat interface for your local AI coding assistant.
+A clean and professional chat interface for your local AI coding assistant with interactive dependency graph visualization.

 ## Features

 - 💬 Real-time chat interface with message history
-- 🎨 Clean, professional UI built with Tailwind CSS
+- 🎨 Clean, professional dark-mode UI built with Tailwind CSS
 - 🔄 HTTP-based communication with backend
 - 📝 Support for optional project context
 - 🎯 Intent display for assistant responses
+- 📁 Side panel for retrieved files and context
+- 🔀 Interactive dependency graph visualization using React Flow
+- 📱 Responsive design with mobile support
 - ⌨️ Keyboard shortcuts (Enter to send, Shift+Enter for new line)

 ## Setup